Nuances – creative process & motivation

 – Marcel Proust

-In December 2013 I traveled overseas for the first time, to the South coast of Turkey, and the coastal region of Egypt’s Sinai desert.
-Photographs taken during this trip is integrated into Oludeniz (inspired by Turkey) and Sinai Mountains (inspired by Egypt).
+In December 2013 I travelled overseas for the first time, to the South coast of Turkey and the coastal region of Egypt’s Sinai desert.
+Photographs taken during this trip are integrated into Oludeniz (inspired by Turkey) and Sinai Mountains (inspired by Egypt).
 While neither of them can fully contain or illustrate the impressions that I have of these two incredible destinations, they do represent a glimpse or moment captured into a multi-faceted newly created landscape.

 Ultimately the works in my Nuances series aim to capture the essence of a landscape, while also instilling an awareness about the intricate balance and interconnectivity of all things, and of us within and as part of nature.
 And quite incidentally the works in the series map out my own life, my journey as an artist within the landscape of the world.